 Want to know how best to save a drowning man?
 Dara works out the optimum angle to jump into the river and pull them to safety.
 Want to deduce which door to pass through if the choices are one leading to an exit and one leading to certain death, with each door guard blatantly lying about the contents of each room?
 Dara finds an answer.
 Want to find out the most slices you can get out of a pizza if you're only allowed to cut it three times?
 Dara to the rescue!

 The second series evolved from a simple mathematical formula.
 By adding a 1 to Series 1 you got Series 2.
 To celebrate, the number of guests Dara competed with also doubled.
 They included Stephen Mangan, Marcus Brigstocke, Josh Widdecombe, Alex Horne, Tim Key, Andrew Maxwell, Josh Widdicombe, Mark Watson, Susan Calman, Josie Long and many more.

 Pitted against each other, the teams fought it out to solve some of the world's quirkiest puzzles.
 From rescuing your best mate from death in the desert and catching thieves in an art gallery, to bluffing your way through your first day at work, Dara shows how maths can give you the advantage.

-Series 3: The genius-minded duo are back to take on an abundance of (sometimes mathematically challenged) comics, including Peter Serafinowicz, Lee Mack, Kevin Bridges, Sally Phillips, Andrew Maxwell, Josh Widdicombe, Mark Watson, Susan Calman, Jon Richardson, Stephen K Amos, Marcus Brigstocke and Miles Jupp.
+The guests in Series 3 were Peter Serafinowicz, Lee Mack, Kevin Bridges, Sally Phillips, Andrew Maxwell, Josh Widdicombe, Mark Watson, Susan Calman, Jon Richardson, Stephen K Amos, Marcus Brigstocke and Miles Jupp.